-1. The supervisors of those staff engaged in the ILP, and the managers of those supervisors are responsible for monitoring and enforcing the adherence of this policy by their direct and indirect reports through:
+- 1. The supervisors of those staff engaged in the ILP, and the managers of those supervisors are responsible for monitoring and enforcing the adherence of this policy by their direct and indirect reports through: - a.
+Ongoing daily monitoring of IL programming, staff and youth clients. - b.

-- b.
 Conducting routine supervision activities designed to monitor staff performance to policy requirements, to coach staff in support of their ongoing professional development, to monitor youth outcomes, and to provide timely information and support to IL Workers experiencing difficulties in a particular case circumstance. - c.
 Conducting routine continuous quality improvement activities designed to improve programmatic performance and services to youth.